 Transfer Add: G Rasir Bolton (Iowa State, Jr., 15.5 ppg)

-Suggs, Kispert and Ayayi are all gone, but Timme and Nembhard will return and the Zags will add the top-rated frosh in the nation.
-That means Mark Few will have a frontline of Timme and 7-foot-1 Holmgren, the No. 1 freshman in the country.
-There are also plenty of quality young guys that will have a chance to get minutes, and also a couple of talented freshmen.
-The key will be the backcourt, and the point guard position – where the Zags have options.
+Suggs, Kispert and Ayayi are all gone, but Timme and Nembhard return and the Zags add the top-rated frosh in the nation in Holmgren.
+That means Mark Few will have a frontline of Timme and the skilled Holmgren.
+The question is who else emerges?
+Look for veteran pass-first point guard Nembhard to get an increased role, but the key will be whether other freshmen, like Sallis and Hickman, are ready.

 Back: G *Andrew Jones (RS Jr., 14.6 ppg), G *Courtney Ramey (Jr., 12.2 ppg), G Jase Febres (Sr., 5.2 ppg), F Brock Cunningham (Soph., 1.6 ppg)